ginigangadharan/ginigangadharan.github.io/_pages/utilities/awesome-tools.md

 This is useful for testing email functionality from your application or solutions as you dont need to setup an SMTP server by your own.
 - [SendinBlue](https://app.sendinblue.com/account/billing)
 - [mailtrap](https://mailtrap.io/)
+- [HTML Minifier](https://www.willpeavy.com/tools/minifier/) - Minify HTML and any CSS or JS included in your markup

 ## Meeting Tools
 - [Egg Timer](https://e.ggtimer.com/) -  a simple countdown timer.